TomBeckett/tombeckett.github.io/content/posts/skip-source-read-comments.md

 Anyone who has been on [Hacker News](https://news.ycombinator.com/news) or [Reddit](https://www.reddit.com) long enough knows the meta joke - skip the source and go straight to the comments.

-It gives both sites an air of group think that the content is *always* the site itself, so why bother reading the linked source?
-If its really good, it will be quoted or just pasted in a top comment anyway..?
+It gives both site's an air of group think that the content is *always* the site itself, so why bother reading the linked source?
+If it's really good, it will be quoted or just pasted in a top comment anyway..?

 While an infinite amount of apes typing in [/r/Superstonk](https://www.reddit.com/r/Superstonk/), can create Shakespeare, often it just recreates the same thread over and over again.